 - Make the Crispy Baked Tofu: Slice the tofu into 1-inch cubes and place in a medium bowl.
 Add olive oil, lime juice, tamari, chili powder, and arrowroot, and toss to coat.
 Transfer to one of the prepared baking sheets and bake for 25 minutes, or until brown and crispy.

 - Make the roasted sweet potato: Place the diced sweet potato on the second prepared baking sheet and drizzle with the olive oil.
 Sprinkle with the salt and pepper and roast for 25-30 minutes, or until tender and crisp around the edges.

 - Cook the quinoa: Combine water, quinoa, and salt in a medium saucepan and bring to a boil over high heat.
 Turn down heat to low, cover, and cook for 15-20 minutes, until all water has been absorbed.
 Remove from heat and let it rest for 5 minutes, then fluff with a fork and cover again until ready to use.

 - Prepare the rest of the salad: Place the kale in a large salad bowl and drizzle with the olive oil and a healthy pinch of salt.
 Massage the oil and salt into the leaves until they are tender and bright green.
 Arrange the black beans, orange, red onion, red pepper, avocado, dates, sweet potato, and tofu on top of the kale as pictured.

 - Make the Cilantro Lime Dressing: Place all ingredients in blender and blend until smooth.
 Add additonal water as needed to create a creamy dressing consistency.
 Pour into a glass Mason jar until ready to serve.

-If you make this recipe and post it to Instagram, make sure to tag @upbeet_kitchen and #upbeetkitchen so I can see!
+If you make this Santa Fe Kale Salad recipe, leave a comment and rating below.
+If you post a photo to Instagram, make sure to tag @upbeet.kitchen and #upbeetkitchen so I can see!